How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 RSA (1977) was the first practical asymmetric encryption algorithm and remains widely used.
 RSA security is based on the difficulty of factoring the product of two very large prime numbers.
 The public key contains the product of two primes; the private key contains the primes themselves.
 Finding the private key from the public key requires factoring that large number — a problem that becomes exponentially harder as key size increases.

-RSA-2048 (2048-bit keys) is the current minimum standard.
+Key size matters: RSA-2048 (2048-bit keys) is the current minimum standard.
 RSA-4096 is recommended for long-lived secrets.
 RSA is significantly slower than AES for bulk data — which is why real-world systems use RSA to securely exchange an AES key, then use AES for the actual data encryption.
-This hybrid approach gives you the key exchange security of asymmetric cryptography and the performance of symmetric cryptography.

-Used in: TLS/HTTPS key exchange, digital signatures, certificate authorities (SSL certificates), SSH key authentication, PGP email encryption, and secure API authentication.
+Used in: TLS/HTTPS key exchange, digital signatures, SSL certificates, SSH key authentication, PGP email encryption, and secure API authentication.

 ECC — Elliptic Curve Cryptography

-Used in: TLS 1.3 (preferred over RSA), Bitcoin and cryptocurrency (all Bitcoin transactions use ECC), modern SSH keys, passports and identity cards, and Android/iOS device encryption.
+Used in: TLS 1.3 (preferred over RSA), Bitcoin and cryptocurrency, modern SSH keys, identity cards and passports, and mobile device encryption.

 How HTTPS and TLS Work — Encryption in Your Browser

-1. Client Hello: Your browser sends supported cipher suites (encryption algorithm combinations), TLS version, and a random value to the server.
+1. Client Hello: Your browser sends supported cipher suites, TLS version, and a random value to the server.

 2. Server Hello + Certificate: The server responds with the chosen cipher suite, its TLS certificate (containing its public key), and a random value.
-The certificate is signed by a trusted Certificate Authority (CA) — your browser verifies this signature to confirm the server is who it claims to be.
+The certificate is signed by a Certificate Authority (CA) — your browser verifies this signature.

-3. Key Exchange: Using the server's public key (from the certificate), the client and server use ECDH to establish a shared secret without ever transmitting the secret directly.
-An observer watching the traffic cannot derive this shared secret even with full access to the exchange.
+3. Key Exchange: Using the server's public key, the client and server use ECDH to establish a shared secret without ever transmitting the secret directly.

 4. Session Keys Derived: Both sides derive symmetric session keys from the shared secret.
 All subsequent communication is encrypted with these AES session keys — fast symmetric encryption using keys no eavesdropper knows.

-Why TLS matters for every web request: Without TLS, every HTTP request travels in plaintext through every router, ISP, and network device between you and the server.
-Anyone on the same WiFi network, any ISP employee, and any intelligence agency tapping that internet exchange point could read your passwords, messages, and financial transactions verbatim.
+Why TLS matters: Without TLS, every HTTP request travels in plaintext through every router, ISP, and network device between you and the server.
+Anyone on the same WiFi network could read your passwords, messages, and financial transactions verbatim.
 TLS encrypts all of this.
-The padlock is not just marketing — it is the difference between your bank password being private and it being readable by anyone between you and the bank.
+The padlock is not just marketing — it is the difference between your bank password being private and it being readable by anyone intercepting the connection.

 End-to-End Encryption — What It Really Means